 BEST PRACTICES FOR ENTERPRISE VULNERABILITY MANAGEMENT

 A well-known idiom states that rules are made to be broken.
 While law enforcement officials and parents may disagree wholeheartedly with that statement, it certainly seems that software and hardware creators have applied this principle to many of the products they create.
 Our world is becoming increasingly dependent on digital products and services, and as the number of these devices increases, so does the vulnerability count.
-Over 8,000 vulnerabilities were published in Q1 of 2022, continuing the record-setting pace set in previous quarters.
+Upwards of 10,000 vulnerabilities are published annually, consistently topping records set by the previous year.
 Compounding the issue is the seemingly glacial pace at which some vendors release updates, leaving enterprises and individuals on the hook for stopping the attacks they know are coming.

 Traditional vulnerability management teams have struggled with massive ‘patching campaigns’ that, while thorough, are incredibly disruptive to the enterprise.
 Here are a few tips to keep your vulnerability management program in check.